lambdaclass/concrete/ROADMAP.md

     lint, audit, record compiler-known target constants, and compare interpreter-vs-compiled behavior on macOS and Linux.
 It validates the language/tooling slab, not the full stdlib.
 35a.
+[DONE — 2026-06-24; scripts/tests/check_phase6_redteam.sh (make
+    test-phase6-redteam + CI step).
+Found+fixed a real interp/compiled
+    disagreement while writing it: the interpreter did not deref a `&T` match scrutinee, so a var/guard arm bound the reference instead of the pointee (lowering already derefed via the E0715 fix).
+All five classes covered;
-After the resurrected CI gate suite is green, add targeted red-team
-    coverage for the failure classes it exposed.
-Do **not** add these while the baseline is red; first fix/classify the deterministic `phase1_contracts`, `trust-gate`, ProofCore, and match/lowering failures.
+    11/11 green.]
+After the resurrected CI gate suite is green, add targeted red-team coverage for the failure classes it exposed.
+Do **not** add these while the baseline is red; first fix/classify the deterministic `phase1_contracts`,
+    `trust-gate`, ProofCore, and match/lowering failures.
 Then add `scripts/tests/check_phase6_redteam.sh` with fixtures for:
     parser recovery and duplicate attributes (`#[spec]`/proof-link duplicates